Ftouzi/SwipeDragRecyclerView/README.md

 # Swipe Drag RecyclerView

-Android sample demonstrate how to swipe to dismiss items and drag items from RecyclerView?
+Android sample demonstrate how to swipe to dismiss and drag items into RecyclerView.

 # Demo
 ![ScreenShot](http://zupimages.net/up/16/39/a8xg.gif)